Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Confined vorticity applications

 We note here that the 2D and 3D problems possess axes of symmetry that would allow only a portion of the domain to be modeled.
 This can be easily accounted for in the Biot-Savart boundary conditions by adding the contributions of the images of each vortex cell, see \ref{A1}.
 However, to avoid unnecessary complications in this manuscript, we model the full plate and do not use the problem's symmetries.

-Figure~\ref{fig:disk_flow_1} shows the vorticity and pressure field at three consecutive times during the disk's motion on the midplane of the 3D circular disk.
+Figure~\ref{fig:disk_flow_1} shows the vorticity and pressure field for three consecutive times during the disk's motion on the midplane of the 3D circular disk.
 The top row shows the results with the standard reflective boundary conditions (the entire computational domain is shown), and the bottom row shows the flow obtained with the Biot-Savart boundary conditions.
 High blockage effects are apparent for the reflective boundary conditions, which generate a stronger shear layer that feeds a stronger vortex located further downstream than the Biot-Savart results.
 The error in the pressure field due to the homogeneous Neumann condition placed close to the immersed body generates pressure peaks twice as large as with the Biot-Savart boundary conditions.

 Fig.~\ref{fig:disk_forces} shows the time trace of the pressure force acting on the accelerated disk, as well as the equivalent 2D simulation on an accelerating flat plate for comparison.
-The difference in the pressure field is found again in the difference in the forces.
+The impact of the error in in the pressure field is apparent in the difference in the forces.
 Here, the Biot-Savart boundary condition can exactly recover the added-mass force on the first time step, while the reflective boundary condition overestimates it.
 For larger $t^*$, the effect of the boundary condition is still observable; the reflective boundary condition significantly overestimates the pressure forces for all $t$.

+Next we demonstrate the low sensitivity of the Eulerian flow solver using the simple partitioned approach of Eq.~\ref{eq:differed_poisson} to the implementation details of the Biot-Savart kernel summation.
+Fig.~\ref{fig:disk_forces}(b) compares the instantaneous drag force acting on the 3D disk using the tree-sum and FM$\ell$M approach over a range of clustering subdomain sizes.
+The results are extremely consistent, with any $\tilde S \ge 2$ predicting identical forces and only the smallest possible half-width $\tilde S=1$ leading to a few percent increase in the predicted peak force at $t^*=2$.
+In addition, the forces are identical using the two approaches despite the additional unpooling step of the FM$\ell$M.

+This minimal sensitivity means that we can maintain accuracy while maximizing the reconstruction speed.
+For the remainder of the manuscript we will use the FM$\ell$M approach with $\tilde S = 2$ for 3D flows, and $\tilde S = 4$ for 2D.
+We therefore use $O(N)$ operations for clustering the sources and $O(N^{\cal S})$ operations for reconstructing the target velocities for each V-cycle of the pressure solver, which itself is $O(N)$.
+In practice, we find that using Biot-Savart boundary conditions on small domains in 2D can double the simulation speed compared to using reflection condition on the same domain because the artificially fast flow speeds shown in Fig.~\ref{fig:disk_flow_1} decrease the possible time-step.
+In 3D we find simulation times are basically identical using Biot-Savart boundary conditions or reflection conditions on the same domain, with the small reconstruction cost and increased time-steps roughly canceling.